EnderMythex/Cyber-Cookie/README.md

 <hr>

 > [!WARNING]\
-> This project contains obfuscated scripts that act as anti-cheats.
+> This project contains obfuscated scripts that act as anti-cheats and data security.
 > To view the unobfuscated script, please contact : support@cybercookie.party

 > [!TIP]
-> You can suggest modifications or additions on the discord :
+> You can suggest modifications or additions and report bugs on the discord :
 > [Discord Server](https://discord.cybercookie.party/).

 > [!NOTE]